SherineAwad/multiomicsGRN/devREADME.md

 # 🔴🔴🔴 PART B: Pycistopic: preprocessing the ATAC part and integrating metadata from scRNA

 ## 1. Preprocessing  scATAC-seq

 ## Overview

 This step is the **“pseudobulk preprocessing”** for scATAC-seq data.
 Single-cell ATAC-seq is very sparse — most genomic regions have zero reads in individual cells.
 Analyzing each cell separately for peak calling is noisy and computationally intensive.

-Imagine each cell as a noisy sensor detecting “open windows” (accessible regions) in a city (the genome).
-Each sensor alone is unreliable, but if you **combine all sensors of the same type**, you get a clear map of which windows are open for that cell type.
-That combined map is your **pseudobulk**.

 **Pseudobulk preprocessing does the following:**